 • Basic network troubleshooting

 Darryl Bryans, Product Line Manager, DSP, Bose Professional, stated, “The AV Networking Roadshow is a great way to quickly come up to speed on the latest information regarding audio networking and to get some hands-on experience using Dante audio networking technology and a variety of products.
-We’re pleased to be working together with Audinate and the other participating manufacturers to offer these sessions in Dubai and beyond.
+We’re pleased to be working together with Audinate and the other participating manufacturers to offer these sessions in New York City and beyond.
 By the end of the day, participants should be able to confidently implement and install a Dante enabled system.”

 “As the market leader in media networking, Audinate believes that one of the ways people can fully appreciate just how easy Dante is to install, integrate and use is to support our OEM partners in educating their customers.” says Ervin Grinberg, Director of Marketing, Audinate.
 Grinberg also adds, “Dante is the most requested networking technology, and we are pleased to showcase the benefits regionally to present this hands-on comprehensive, well thought-out program.”

 Future AV Networking Roadshow events are being scheduled for Los Angeles, Chicago, Germany, Japan and the U.K.